CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 In the **Devices** box, click **+ Add Device**.

-- For Device ID, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
+- For `Device ID`, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
-  - For Device Name, give any name you desire according to the device.
+- For `Device Name`, give any name you desire according to the device.
-  - For Device Description, add the description as desired.
+- For `Device Description`, add the description as desired.
-  - For MAC Version, select MAC V1.0.2
+- For `MAC Version`, select MAC V1.0.2
-  - For PHY Version, select PHY V1.0.2 REV B
+- For `PHY Version`, select PHY V1.0.2 REV B
-  - For Frequency Plan, select Europe 863-870 MHz, (or the Frequency Plan you are currently in)
+- For `Frequency Plan`, select Europe 863-870 MHz, (or the Frequency Plan you are currently in)
-  - For Network Server Address, put the domain of {{%tts%}}.
+- For `Network Server Address`, put the domain of {{%tts%}}.
 For example, `https://thethings.example.com/`
-  - For Application Server Address, put the same as the domain above.
+- For `Application Server Address`, put the same as the domain above.
-  - For Activation Mode, select Activation By Personalization (ABP).
+- For `Activation Mode`, select Activation By Personalization (ABP).
-  - For Device Address, you can choose any combination of 8 characters having letters and numbers.
+- For `Device Address`, you can choose any combination of 8 characters having letters and numbers.

 {{< figure src="001_adding_device.png" alt="Device registration page" >}}